StroepWafel/LYTE/README.md

 2. If not installed already, install [Python](https://www.python.org/downloads/).
 During installation, please make sure the box at the bottom labelled "add Python.exe to PATH" is ticked
 3. Check whether pip was added to Path correctly by running `pip install --upgrade pip`; this will both make sure pip is correctly installed and that it is up-to-date
 4. Install the required Python libraries (found in Src/requirements.txt) using pip (normally included in Python)
-5. Install [VLC](https://www.videolan.org/vlc/) for your computer appropiately. **MAKE SURE TO USE THE SAME ARCHITECTURE AS YOUR PYTHON INSTALL**
+5. Install [VLC](https://www.videolan.org/vlc/) for your computer appropiately.
+> [!IMPORTANT]
+> VLC's architecture MUST be the same as python (often x64), to install x64 VLC, on the downloads page click the arrow on the right of `Download VLC` and select `Windows 64bit`
 6. Run main.py in the src folder:\
 For Windows:
     - Press Win+r to open the run dialogue